-Here at the WTI, we are working to achieve and maintain long-term gender equality by committing to the University of Bern’s Strategy 2021.
+Here at the WTI, we are working to achieve and maintain long-term equality opportunities by committing to the University of Bern’s Strategy 2022.

 Our commitment to equality